ahmed0magdy/G04-DesignPatterns/readme.md

 ### Required Reading

 - "Design Patterns: Elements of Reusable Object-Oriented Software" by Gamma, Helm, Johnson, and Vlissides
-- Course-specific materials provided in the learning management system

 ### Recommended Reading